 The castle is said to be haunted by the spirits of the poor and dying who took shelter in the grounds of the castle during this time.
-Every October there is a spooky offering in the castle which attracts lots of tourists to come and see it for themselves, or you can otherwise walk the ruins for yourself any time of year.
+Every October there is a spooky offering in the castle which attracts lots of tourists to come and see it for themselves, or you can otherwise visit the ruins of Clifden Castle for yourself any time of year.

 8. Malahide Castle, Dublin – The Lady in White haunts this spot

 Malahide Castle and Gardens is a popular destination for people to go on walks or guided tours and is one of the best castles in Dublin, but not everyone knows about its haunted history.
 Stories of the castle, the castle dating back to the 12th century, say that the ghosts are just as much a part of the estate as the ancient woodlands and the elegant rooms.

 The Lady in White and the court jester, Puck, are said to be two of the main culprits who can be found wandering the halls of the castle at night time.